 Arteta added Albert Stuivenberg to Arsenal’s coaching staff upon taking over the helm from Emery in December 2019.
 The Dutchman has served as the Spaniard’s assistant coach since joining the Gunners.
 He had previously served the same role with the Wales national team.

-Stuivenberg has a rich coaching career having started as a youth coach at Feyenoord back in 1991.
+Stuivenberg has a rich coaching career having started as a youth coach at Feyenoord during 1991.
 He continued to work at the junior level at RWD Molenbeek, Al-Jazeera and the Dutch youth sides until 2014.
 Manchester United then hired him as Louis van Gaal’s assistant boss.

 His work at Old Trafford saw Stuivenberg land his first and only managerial role at KRC Genk from 2016 to 2017.
 Now, Stuivenberg and Arteta work closely in Arsenal’s coaching staff.
 He is also nicknamed ‘AirPod Albert’ for his use of wireless headphones whilst on the sidelines.